A white home icon to link to the website homepage

 • Sign up for professional help through counseling or therapy specifically for trauma related to abusive relationships.

-• Create a safety plan so you know what to do if you ever feel threatened again, including safe locations and contact details.
+• Create a safety plan so you know what to do if you ever feel threatened again.
+It should include safe locations and contact details.

 • Contact local law enforcement if in immediate risk from an abusive situation.